 - Chop the tomato.
 Then move the chopped tomato to a mixer jar and grind to a make tomato puree.

 - Blanch the almond.
 Soak the poppy seed, blanched almond along with cashew nut in a bowl for around 10 minutes in lukewarm water.
 Then move it to a mixer jar and grind to a make paste.
 Keep the paste ready to use later.

 How to Make Chicken Malai Curry

-- Heat 4 tablespoon of refined oil on medium flame in a pan, when oil is sufficiently hot add black cumin followed by black cardamom, green cardamom, cinnamon stick, bay leaf, turmeric powder and red chili powder.
+- Heat 4 tablespoons of refined oil on medium flame in a pan, when oil is sufficiently hot add black cumin followed by black cardamom, green cardamom, cinnamon stick, bay leaf, turmeric powder, and red chili powder.

 - Immediately add chopped green chili then onion paste to the pan.
 Fry onion paste until onion turns light brown.